 Even though fashion recommendation has been attracting increasing research attention, surveys or reviews specifically focusing on this topic are limited.
-In the literature, we can find a decent number of review papers on recommender systems, or recommendation technology~\cite{lu2015recommender,zhang2019deep,desrosiers2011comprehensive,zhang2018explainable, zangerle2022evaluating, wang2021survey, deldjoo2020recommender, alhijawi2022survey, quadrana2018sequence, jannach2021survey, wu2020graph, Fang2020deep}.
-As a subclass of information filtering systems, it is a broad research field and has attracted considerable research efforts.
-There are survey papers on recommender systems that focus on various aspects, such as the input/output of recommender systems~\cite{deldjoo2020recommender}, fundamental technologies~\cite{zhang2019deep, wu2020graph}, special recommendation settings~\cite{wu2019session,quadrana2018sequence, Fang2020deep,jannach2021survey}, or specific applicable domain~\cite{deldjoo2021content,wu2022personalized,bai2019scientific}.
-For example, Deldjoo \myet~\cite{deldjoo2020recommender} discusses recommender systems that specifically process or suggest various media types.
-Other surveys study session recommendation~\cite{wu2019session}, sequential recommendation~\cite{quadrana2018sequence, Fang2020deep} or conversational recommendation~\cite{jannach2021survey}, which are different special recommendation tasks.
-Some surveys explore recommendation problems in specific domains, such as music~\cite{deldjoo2021content}, news~\cite{wu2022personalized}, and scientific papers~\cite{bai2019scientific}.
-From the domain perspective, there have been several survey papers on computational fashion that summarize the research tasks in the fashion domain being addressed by advanced computational methods~\cite{cheng2020fashion, gu2020fashion,song2018multimedia,wazarkara2020bibliometric,chakraborty2020comprehensive,mohammadi2021smart,feng2020become,chakraborty2021fashion}.
-Fashion recommendation has also been reviewed in some of these papers.
+The are several review papers on recommender systems in the literature~\cite{zhang2019deep, zangerle2022evaluating, deldjoo2020recommender, alhijawi2022survey, wu2020graph}, but them pay no special attention on the fashion domain.
+From another perspective, surveys focusing on computational fashion review fashion recommendation as a subset.~\cite{cheng2020fashion, gu2020fashion,song2018multimedia,wazarkara2020bibliometric,chakraborty2020comprehensive,mohammadi2021smart,feng2020become,chakraborty2021fashion}.
 For example, Cheng \myet~\cite{cheng2020fashion} categorize fashion recommendations into three groups, i.e., fashion compatibility, outfit matching, and hairstyle suggestion.
-They review each group of studies, covering approaches, datasets, and evaluation.
-Gu \myet~\cite{gu2020fashion} review fashion recommendation and fashion compatibility as two independent research areas, both belonging to high-level fashion applications.
-Despite these efforts in summarizing fashion recommendation research, they only cover a part of this research area and lack comprehensiveness and in-depth analysis.
+They review each group of studies covering approaches, datasets, and evaluation.
+Gu \myet~\cite{gu2020fashion} review fashion recommendation and fashion compatibility as two independent research areas belonging to high-level fashion applications.
+Despite these efforts in summarizing fashion recommendation research, they cover only a limited part of this research area and lack comprehensiveness and in-depth analysis.
 It is reasonable since fashion recommendation is not the main focus of these surveys.
 Currently, most fashion-related surveys from a computing perspective pay more attention to Computer Vision (CV) problems in fashion, while less to recommendation problems.
 There is also a survey that specifically focuses on apparel recommender systems~\cite{guan2016apparel}.
 However, it is from the perspective of design rather than technologies and algorithms.
 Another relevant survey published recently investigates clothing matching~\cite{zhang2020deep} and pays special focus on deep learning-based approaches.
 However, it is rather brief and covers only around 40 papers in total.
 Moreover, it only investigates fashion-matching recommendations while ignoring other sub-tasks.